-- It is quite rare in computability theory to find a single class of degrees which capture precisely the underlying dynamics of a wide class of apparently similar constructions. - Example: promptly simple degrees again. - Martin identified the high c.e. degrees as the ones arizing from dense simple, maximal, hh-simple and other similar kinds of c.e. sets constructions. - K-trivials and lots of people, especially Nies and Hirschfeldt.
+- It is quite rare in computability theory to find a single class of degrees which capture precisely the underlying dynamics of a wide class of apparently similar constructions. - Example: promptly simple degrees again. - Martin identified the high c.e. degrees as the ones arizing from dense simple, maximal, hh-simple and other similar kinds of c.e. sets constructions. - low2 degrees and lattice properties. - K-trivials; lots of people, especially Nies and Hirschfeldt.